List of Fruits Basket characters: Kimi Todo

 Kimi Todo (藤堂 君, Tōdō Kimi) is one of the two student council secretaries during Yuki Soma's presidency.
 Kimi is depicted as an outgoing and fun-loving young woman.
 She is also manipulative and a mischief-maker: when Yuki first meets her, she manipulates him into sharing chocolates his fan club had just given to him.
 She often gives things naughty interpretations, and uses sex appeal to get her way—for example, she flirts with a teacher to get him to give the student council a new whiteboard.
 According to Kakeru Manabe, Kimi likes to seduce boys who already have girlfriends.
 According to an author's note, Kimi believes all men love her, and as long as they like her she can go out with as many people as she wants.
-She once tells the other student council members that she was encouraged to become the way she is by some girls once saying that if you have a pretty face, people are more willing to forgive you.
+She once tells the other student council members that she was encouraged to become the way she is by some girls once saying that if one has a pretty face, people are more willing to forgive one.
 Kimi sometimes speaks in third person, as in "Kimi wants this," which is a childish way of speaking in Japanese, and calls Yuki by the cutesy nickname Yun-Yun.
 She is good friends with Manabe and disliked by most of the girls in the school, especially Yuki's fan club.